About play and cognitive development for school-age children

 - be fascinated by science experiments

-- be able to understand you if you try to reason or negotiate with him from five years
+- be able to understand you if you try to reason or negotiate with him

 - want to follow the rules and play fairly in games